ACoRNS

 Looked-after children and young people

+• Looked-after children and young people are substantially under-researched in the autism field.
 Our work has included collaborating with a parent on using Freedom of Information requests to Local Authorities to find out about the numbers and awareness of autism diagnoses amongst looked-after children and young people.
+Our Educational Psychology Doctoral trainees have focused their research on the experiences of Virtual School Heads and Designated Teachers.

 ACoRNS Funders